Victonicy/Career_Change_Analysis/README.md

 Professional_networks, Career_change_events, Technology_adoption, Likely_to_change_Occupation);
 ```
 ### Data Cleaning and Preparation

+The data was mainly filtered to extract the data of professionals with Ph.D as the data was clean enough for analysis.

 ### Analytic Questions and Insights

-What is the count of personnel with a PhD?
+- What is the count of personnel with a PhD?
-What are the age demographics of PhD holders?
+- What are the age demographics of PhD holders?
-Which field of study has the highest stability (no career change events)?
+- Which field of study has the highest stability (no career change events)?
-Which gender is more likely to change occupations?
+- Which gender is more likely to change occupations?
-What is the likelihood of career changes across age ranges?
+- What is the likelihood of career changes across age ranges?
-What is the technology adoption rate by age group?
+- What is the technology adoption rate by age group?
-Does geographic mobility correlate with career change likelihood?
+- Does geographic mobility correlate with career change likelihood?
-Which field of study has the highest career change rate?
+- Which field of study has the highest career change rate?
-How does certification influence career stability?
+- How does certification influence career stability?
-Does the presence of a skill gap vary by field of study?
+- Does the presence of a skill gap vary by field of study?
-What is the relationship between years of experience and career change likelihood?
+- What is the relationship between years of experience and career change likelihood?
-How does job satisfaction influence career changes?
+- How does job satisfaction influence career changes?
-Are individuals in industries with higher growth rates less likely to switch careers?
+- Are individuals in industries with higher growth rates less likely to switch careers?
-Do individuals with strong professional networks exhibit lower career change rates?
+- Do individuals with strong professional networks exhibit lower career change rates?
+- Do individuals with freelancing experience have a higher propensity to switch careers?
+- Which demographic or professional groups should HR departments focus on for retention strategies?

 Data Analysis
 - Total personnel with a PhD: 9,777